day0market/pyalgotrader/docs/data_recoder.md

 &nbsp;

-## Start a collection
+##  start a collection

-- in“Native code”Select the input required to subscribe Quotes，Such asrb1905.SHFE；
+-  in “ native code ” select the input required to subscribe quotes ， such as rb1905.SHFE；
-- Then click back“KLine record”or“Tickrecording”Medium manner“Add to”Options，It will record a specific task to breeddata_recorder_setting.jsonon，And to show“KLine list of records”or“TickRecord List”in，Figure。
+-  then click back “K line record ” or “Tick recording ” medium manner “ add to ” options ， it will record a specific task to breed data_recorder_setting.json on ， and to show “K line list of records ” or “Tick record list ” in ， figure .
-- byqueue.put()versusqueue.get()Asynchronous complete collection of market information task。
+-  by queue.put() versus queue.get() asynchronous complete collection of market information task .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/data_recoder/start.png)

 &nbsp;

-Here are the specific principles of ticker：If there is no historical record of the contract，Users need to add quotes Task，The connectionCTPAfter recording the interfacerb1905.SHFEoftickdata，Then calladd_tick_recording()Function performs the following work：
+ here are the specific principles of ticker ： if there is no historical record of the contract ， users need to add quotes task ， the connection CTP after recording the interface rb1905.SHFE of tick data ， then call add_tick_recording() function performs the following work ：
-1) Createtick_recordingsdictionary；
+1)  create tick_recordings dictionary ；
-2) Call interfacesuscribe()Functions subscription prices；
+2)  call interface suscribe() functions subscription prices ；
-3) Save thetick_recordingsDictionary tojsonOn the File；
+3)  save the tick_recordings dictionary to json on the file ；
-4) Push market recorded events。
+4)  push market recorded events .

 ```
     def add_tick_recording(self, vt_symbol: str):
         """"""
         if vt_symbol in self.tick_recordings:
-            self.write_log(f"already atTickRecord list：{vt_symbol}")
+            self.write_log(f" already at Tick record list ：{vt_symbol}")
             return

         contract = self.main_engine.get_contract(vt_symbol)
         if not contract:
-            self.write_log(f"Can not find contract：{vt_symbol}")
+            self.write_log(f" can not find contract ：{vt_symbol}")
             return

         self.tick_recordings[vt_symbol] = {}